 The Harris and Eliza Kempner Fund started in 1946 when family members created the Galveston Fund.
 It was their belief that money should be set aside to help those in Galveston so that when the need arose, then there would be a vehicle to attend to those in need.
 The Fund started with a corpus of $50,000 and has grown through wise investing along with additional contributions from family members to over forty million.
 The name was changed in 1950 to the Harris and Eliza Kempner Fund in order to honor progenitors.
-Today, the Fund’s Board consists of nine family members along with two outside directors and meets three times a year.
+Today, the Fund’s Board consists of nine family members along with two outside directors and meets two times a year.
 The focus continues to be on Galveston Island with 95% of grant funds being distributed here.
-Since Hurricane Ike, the Fund has exceeded it 5% required distributions because of the severe need in the community and has continued with extra matching programs for donations made by the family and directors to Galveston non profits.
-The intent of the founders was to help those in need when occasions arose, and it certainly did after Ike.